LATCHKEY is the studio name for works by me, Sam Doust.

-Previously Sam spent over 12 years (2001-14) at the Australian Broadcasting Corporation, eight of them as creative director of Strategic Development for the Innovation Division, where he led projects that identified the Australian Broadcasting Corporation as a major innovator in digital content.
-These included The Opera House Project, Bluebird AR, Gallipoli the first day, ABC iView and the Four Corners Broadband Editions, all multi-award winning projects.
+Previously I spent over 12 years at the Australian Broadcasting Corporation, eight of them as creative director of Strategic Development for the Innovation Division, where I led projects that identified the ABC as a major innovator in digital content.
+These included The Opera House Project, Bluebird AR, Gallipoli the first day, the Four Corners Broadband Editions, all multi-award winning projects.
+As my first project for ABC Innovation, I conceived of and developed ABC iview.